-We start by removing non-standard quotes, computing mid-quote prices, filtering possible errors, and obtaining one second returns for the 9:30 am to 4:05 p.m. period.
+We start by removing nonstandard quotes, computing midquote prices, filtering possible errors, and obtaining one second returns for the 9:30 am to 4:05 p.m. period.
 Following the results of Hansen and Lunde (2006), we adopt the previous tick method for determining prices at precise time marks.
 Based on the results of Hasbrouck (1995), who reports a median 92.7% information share at the NYSE for Dow stocks, and Blume and Goldstein (1997), who conclude that NYSE quotes match or determine the best displayed quote most of the time, we use NYSE quotes (or NASDAQ, for Microsoft and Intel) if they are close enough to the time marks in relation to other updates.

-In order to estimate our measure of the daily realized volatility, we use the two time scales estimator of Zhang, Mykland, and Aït-Sahalia (2005) with five-minute grids.
+In order to estimate our measure of the daily realized volatility, we use the two time scales estimator of Zhang et al. (2005) with five-minute grids.
 The final dependent variable is the daily logarithm of the realized volatility.
-As in Martens, van Dijk, and de Pooter (2004) and Scharth and Medeiros (2006) we also consider dummies for the days of the week and dummies for the following macroeconomic announcements: Federal Open Market Committee meetings (FOM), The Employment Situation Report from the Bureau of Labor Statistics (ESR), CPI and PPI.
+As in Martens et al. (2004) and Scharth and Medeiros (2006) we also consider dummies for the days of the week and dummies for the following macroeconomic announcements: Federal Open Market Committee meetings (FOM), The Employment Situation Report from the Bureau of Labor Statistics (ESR), CPI and PPI.

 Data are used from 1993 to 1999 in order to estimate the models, and from 2000 to 2003 to evaluate the forecasting performance of the different specifications.
-The estimated models have the following structure.
+The estimated models have the following structure:

-(21) $$\log(RV_t) = \boldsymbol{\alpha}' \mathbf{w}t + \boldsymbol{\beta}0' \mathbf{x}t + \sum{m=1}^M \boldsymbol{\beta}m' \mathbf{x}t f(z_t; \gamma_m, c_m) + \varepsilon_t,$$ where $\log(RV_t)$ is the logarithm of the daily realized volatility computed as described above, $\mathbf{w}t$ is a vector containing selected dummies for the days-of-the-week and announcement dates, $\mathbf{x}t = (1, \log(RV{t-1,\iota_1}), \ldots, \log(RV{t-1,\iota_p}))'$ , $f(\cdot)$ is the logistic function as in (5), and $z_t$ is the past return $(r{t-1})$ .
+$$y_t = \boldsymbol{\alpha}' \mathbf{w}t + \boldsymbol{\beta}0' \mathbf{x}t + \sum{m=1}^M \boldsymbol{\beta}m' \mathbf{x}t f(z_t; \gamma_m, c_m) + \varepsilon_t, \qquad (21)$$ where $y_t$ is the logarithm of the daily realized volatility computed as described above, $\mathbf{w}t$ is a vector containing selected dummies for the days-of-the-week and announcement dates, $\mathbf{x}t = (1, y{t-1,t_1}, \dots, y{t-1,t_p})'$ , $f(\cdot)$ is the logistic function as in (5) and $z_t$ is the past return $(r{t-1})$ .

 7.2.
-Model Specification and Estimation.
+Model specification and estimation

 We start by selecting the relevant explanatory variables.
 All the variables are selected according to the procedure described in Section 5 using BIC.
-In order to keep interpretability of the selected lags and to avoid serious "data mining" problems, we consider the following set of possible lags: $\mathbb{X} = \{1, 2, 5, 10, 15, 22\}$ .
+In order to keep interpretability of the selected lags and to avoid serious "data mining" problems, we consider the following set of possible lags: $X = \{1, 2, 5, 10, 15, 22\}$ .
 Table 3 shows the selected variables.
 Several interesting facts emerge from the table.
-First, for ten of 16 series, the selected lags are 1, 5, and 22, meaning that daily, weekly, and monthly volatility are highly relevant.
+First, for 10 of 16 series, the selected lags are 1, 5, and 22, meaning that daily, weekly, and monthly volatility are highly relevant.
 Second, announcement effects are selected as explanatory variables in seven cases.
 The most important announcement seems to be the Federal Open Market Committee meetings.
 Finally, there is not a clear pattern with respect to the presence of the days-of-the-week dummies in the model.